-in the case of the customer due diligence, a copy [...] of the documents, evidence and information obtained, for a period of five years after the occasional transaction was carried out or after the business relationship with their customer has ended.
+- in the case of the customer due diligence, a copy of the documents, evidence and information obtained, for a period of five years after the occasional transaction was carried out or after the business relationship with their customer has ended.
 Upon expiration of that five-year period, personal data shall be deleted unless otherwise provided for by national law, which shall determine under which circumstances obliged entities may or shall further retain data.
-Member States may allow or require further retention only if necessary for the prevention, detection or investigation of money laundering and terrorist financing.
-The maximum retention period shall not exceed ten years;

-(b) the supporting evidence and records of transactions, consisting of the original documents or copies admissible in court proceedings under the applicable national legislation for a period of five years following either the carrying-out of the transactions or the end of the business relationship, whichever expires first.
+Member States may allow or require further retention only-if necessary for the prevention, detection or investigation of money laundering and terrorist financing.
+In such a case tThe maximum retention period shall not exceed the the limitation period provided for in their national law and, in any case, fifteen ten-years; - the supporting evidence and records of transactions, consisting of the original documents or copies admissible in court proceedings under the applicable national legislation for a period of five years following either the carrying-out of the transactions or the end of the business relationship, whichever period expires first.
 Upon expiration of this period, personal data shall be deleted, unless otherwise provided for by national law, which shall determine under which circumstances obliged entities may or shall further retain data.
-Member States may allow or require further retention only if necessary for the prevention, detection or investigation of money laundering and terrorist financing.
-The maximum retention period following either the carrying-out of the transactions or the end of the business relationship, whichever period expires first, shall not exceed ten years.
+Member States may allow or require further retention only-if necessary for the prevention, detection or investigation of money laundering and terrorist financing.
+In such a case t The maximum retention period following either the carrying-out of the transactions or the end of the business relationship, whichever period expires first, shall not exceed the limitation period provided for in their national law and, in any case, fifteen ten-years.